Nordic Summer Bucket List

-In parts of Norway, Sweden, and Finland, this remarkable phenomenon can be experienced from the end of May through to July.
+In parts of Norway and Sweden, this remarkable phenomenon can be experienced from the end of May through to July.
 Further north, on the Svalbard Archipelago, the sun shines continuously from around late April to the end of August!

 Snorkel between tectonic plates